Murder of Ari Fuld: Reactions

+Fuld had a large social media following.
+After his murder, a crowdfunding campaign by his family raised over $1 million.
 Thousands of people attended Fuld's funeral in Kfar Etzion.
 Israeli Prime Minister Benjamin Netanyahu met with Fuld's family before the funeral and later tweeted, "I embraced [the family] in the name of the entire nation in this time of terrible grief.
 We are alive thanks to heroes like Ari.
 We will remember him forever."
 Retired British army officer Richard Kemp said that Fuld was "a soldier to the last".
 U.S. Ambassador to Israel David Friedman attended Fuld's funeral and tweeted that "America grieves as one of its citizens was brutally murdered by a Palestinian terrorist."
-A spokesman for Hamas praised the killing as a "natural response to Israeli crimes against Palestinians".
-Fuld had a large social media following.
-After his murder, a crowdfunding campaign by his family raised over $1 million.
+Fuld was also eulogized by Dov Lipman, the The Jewish Home party, and former IDF spokesperson Peter Lerner.